Carers’ leave (unpaid, short-term)

 Expand All

 Parents who wish to take unpaid leave to care for a child should use the parental leave scheme.
+However, if a child has longer-term care needs and parents therefore meet the definition of a carer, below, they may make use of this scheme as well as the parental leave scheme.

 Back to top

-• the leave will be used to carry out caring responsibilities for a dependent who is ill, disabled, elderly, or has other long-term care needs
+They are eligible to request carers’ leave if the leave will be used to carry out caring responsibilities for a dependant who has a long-term illness or health condition, is disabled, elderly, or has other long-term care needs.

 Parents wishing to take unpaid leave for family responsibilities which fall under the scope of the provisions of the unpaid parental leave scheme should use that scheme.